54 Best Halloween Songs to Add to Your Costume Party Playlist

 “Magic Carpet Ride” by Steppenwolf

 Going back even further to 1968, Steppenwolf delivers the fun and brings the magic back with this catchy tune.
 Fun fact: The band recorded an alternate version of this song in which the first verse is almost unrecognizable.
-If this magic carpet ride has you thinking of Aladdin, you might want to look to this list of Disney costume ideas for inspiration.

 “Witchcraft” by Frank Sinatra